psypanda/hashID/README.md

 ------
 * Thanks to [sigkill](https://github.com/sigkill-rcode) who helped me numerous times fixing and optimizing the code
 * Thanks to [kmulvey](https://github.com/kmulvey) for supplying and maintaining a nodejs version of hashID
+* Thanks to [bburky](https://github.com/bburky) for extending hashIDs functionality and numerous ideas to improve it

 Resources
 ------